ludwig-ai/ludwig-docs/docs/configuration/features/text_features.md

     fill_value: ""
 ```

+Preprocessing parameters can also be defined once and applied to all text input features using the [Type-Global Preprocessing](../defaults.md#type-global-preprocessing) section.

 !!! note
     If a text feature's encoder specifies a huggingface model, then the tokenizer for that model will be used
     automatically.